 Receive these daily Sola Devotions by email.
 Write firstname.lastname@example.org with "Subscribe" as your subject.
 To unsubscribe, send an email to the same address with "Unsubscribe" as your subject.

-Beginning in 2016, Sola is adding a Bible Overview year to its Confirmation Series, with two ten-session booklets — one on the Old Testament and one on the New Testament.
+Sola offers a Bible Overview year to its Confirmation Series, with two ten-session booklets — one on the Old Testament and one on the New Testament.
 These books provide a step-by-step overview of the history and geography of the Scriptures, exploring the various time periods and sections of the Bible and how they connect to one another.
 The goal is to give students a sense for the over-arching story of Scripture, fulfilled in the revealing of our Lord Jesus Christ.